Entangled Forest, 2022

 Foliage

-The majority of foliage in this world was custom-made, each plant was site-specific, found locally in a western Toronto suburb, for example, Daisies, Dandelions, Milkweed, Staghorn Sumac, etc. The foliage was designed in a software program called TreeIt, a 3D tree generator that utilizes a list of parameters like trunk thickness, leaf size etc, to generate trees, shrubs and flowers in real-time.
+The majority of the foliage in this world was custom-made.
+Each plant was site-specific and sourced from species found locally in a western Toronto suburb, such as daisies, dandelions, milkweed, and staghorn sumac.
+The foliage was designed using a software program called TreeIt, a real-time 3D tree generator that uses adjustable parameters such as trunk thickness and leaf size to generate trees, shrubs, and flowers.

 human infrastructure

-The human infrastructure like buildings, and street furnishings like signage, stop, rubble, signs, etc., were designed to be modular.
-I created a variety of floor types, and types of walls some interior and exterior, balconies with or without sliding doors, pillars interior walls etc., in various stages of degradation.
-The pieces can fit together to create a variety of differentiation in assets.
+The human infrastructure, including buildings and street furnishings such as signage, stops, rubble, and other urban elements, was designed to be modular.
+I created a variety of floor types and wall types, including interior and exterior walls, balconies with or without sliding doors, and pillars, in various stages of degradation.
+These pieces can be combined in different ways to create diverse and varied asset arrangements.

 Landscape

-The landscape is broken up into three zones, the mushroom forest, ruins, and waterways.
-There are also transitional spaces like grasslands in-between each of these spaces.
-The landscape is modelled after a real location, located in Etobicoke, Ontario, the terrain model was created by exporting data from OpenStreetMap and converting it to a 3D model using Houdini.
+The landscape is divided into three main zones: the mushroom forest, the ruins, and the waterways.
+There are also transitional spaces, such as grasslands, between these zones.
+The landscape is modeled after a real location in Etobicoke, Ontario.
+The terrain model was created by exporting data from OpenStreetMap and converting it into a 3D model using Houdini.
 In Houdini, the terrain was eroded to simulate the passage of time.
-This model was imported into Blender and converted into a heightmap, an image that stores elevation information.
-Unreal Engine can convert heightmap into terrain this saved a lot of time in modelling the environment or importing a massive 3D model
+This model was then imported into Blender and converted into a heightmap, an image that stores elevation information.
+Unreal Engine can convert a heightmap into terrain, which saved a significant amount of time compared to modeling the environment manually or importing a massive 3D model.

 Character Design

-The characters were designed for attributes like strength, speed, intelligence, etc. Their morphology was designed to fit their abilities and skills.
-The mouse is much smaller than the common raccoon, it has a larger head and smaller arms.
-Similarly, the wolf is much taller than the common raccoon, it has longer arms, and much larger ears and eyes.
-Within the two tribes identifying features were added so the viewer can differentiate between the two groups of characters, when a character is instantiated it is assigned a species and a tribe, depending on its parent's characteristics.
-Each character is programmed with every form of markings (e.g. cloth or fungal spots or coloration).
+The characters were designed with attributes such as strength, speed, intelligence, and other abilities.
+Their morphology was tailored to reflect these skills.
+For example, the mouse is much smaller than the common raccoon, with a larger head and smaller arms, while the wolf is taller, with longer arms and larger ears and eyes.
+Within the two tribes, identifying features were added so that viewers can differentiate between groups.
+When a character is instantiated, it is assigned both a species and a tribe, based on its parents’ characteristics.
+Each character is programmed with a full range of markings, such as clothing patterns, fungal spots, or coloration.

 Animation

-These models were created in Blender, they were rigged using a website called Mixamo.
-Mixamo is a browser-based rigging and animation tool, it automatically adds skeletal rigs and animations to non-rigged 3D models.
-The motion of the characters in Entangled Forest uses a combination of default character movements from UE4 (walk cycles, jumps, landing, etc.), some animations found from Mixamo (swings and attacks), and motion capture created in Plask.
-Plask is a browser-based AI motion capture tool, it inputs a video file using one camera angle and exports the motion as an FBX.
-The original intent of this project was to use a motion capture suit to develop bespoke mocap data for each character design, this will be implemented in future iterations.
+These models were created in Blender and rigged using a website called Mixamo.
+Mixamo is a browser-based rigging and animation tool that automatically adds skeletal rigs and animations to non-rigged 3D models.
+The motion of the characters in Entangled Forest uses a combination of default Unreal Engine 4 animations (such as walk cycles, jumps, and landings), animations sourced from Mixamo (such as swings and attacks), and motion capture created in Plask.
+Plask is a browser-based AI motion capture tool that takes a video file from a single camera angle and exports the motion as an FBX file.
+The original intent of this project was to use a motion capture suit to develop bespoke mocap data for each character design; this will be implemented in future iterations.

 Other character design

-The egregore is designed to be a myth or ghost of the settler tribe.
-The egregore is the representation of the hivemind, a creature composed of many other creatures bound together.
-The design of this creature was inspired by the rat king myth, a collection of rats whose tails have intertwined together or become bound together in some way.
-A fusion of several raccoons into a singular large creature with several creatures protruding out of its back.
+The egregore is designed to function as a myth or ghost of the settler tribe.
+It represents the hive mind—a single entity composed of many individual creatures bound together.
+The design of this creature was inspired by the rat king myth, a collection of rats whose tails become intertwined or bound together.
+Visually, it appears as a fusion of several raccoons into one large creature, with multiple smaller creatures protruding from its back.

-The human ghost is another phantom, it is designed to represent the myth of a human from the raccoon's perspective.
-It is large and moves awkwardly.
-The eyes are designed to be reminiscent of the headlights of a car at night.
+The human ghost is another phantom, designed to represent the myth of a human from the raccoons’ perspective.
+It is large and moves awkwardly, and its eyes are intended to resemble the headlights of a car at night.

 Camera Selection & TouchDesigner controller

-The Touchdesigner add-on is designed to contain the constantly updating array of cameras and decide which camera needs to be displayed.
-The program lets you set the number of scenes, and decide on a transition type from scene to scene (cut, fade, move-to and random select).
-The UI is designed to automatically select cameras by filling out an input field using tags for the desired FOV, desired camera behaviour, location, or the type of creature that is currently in the frame.
-The user can also add a priority that will re-order the available camera list according to a tag.
+The TouchDesigner add-on is designed to manage the constantly updating array of cameras and determine which camera should be displayed.
+The program allows users to set the number of scenes and choose a transition type between scenes (cut, fade, move-to, or random selection).
+The UI can automatically select cameras by filling out an input field with tags for the desired field of view, camera behaviour, location, or the type of creature currently in the frame.
+Users can also assign priorities to reorder the available camera list according to tags.

 Fixed AI Camera